bit-js/byte/README.md

 # Byte
-A simple, performance-focused framework that works everywhere.
+A simple, performance-focused web framework that works on Bun, Deno, Cloudflare Workers and browsers.

 ```ts
 import { Byte, send } from '@bit-js/byte';